Free methods that cost nothing

 You do not need a $300/month monitoring subscription if you are a small business checking for the first time.
 You do not need an agency charging $2,000–$5,000 for an "AI readiness assessment."
 You do not need enterprise tools built for marketing teams of twenty.
 What you need is an accurate picture of what AI says about your brand right now, what is wrong, and what sources are driving it.
 That is a one-time question, and it deserves a one-time price.

-Here is exactly what to do if you are a small business owner with a limited budget and you want to check your AI visibility for the first time.
+Here is exactly what to do if you are a B2B SMB owner with a limited budget and you want to check your AI visibility for the first time.

 1. Run manual queries (free, 30 minutes).
 Write 5–10 questions your customers ask.
-Run each on ChatGPT, Claude, Perplexity, and Gemini.
+Run each on the major AI platforms.
 Screenshot everything.
 Note where your brand appears, what is accurate, and what is wrong.

 2. Use a free structured tool (free, 10 minutes).
 Search for "free AI visibility checker" and run your brand through one of the available free tools for a scored baseline.